MicrosoftDocs/power-platform/power-platform/admin/overview-integration-application-insights.md

 ---
 # Overview of integration with Application Insights

-Application Insights a part of the Azure monitoring eco-system, is widely used within the enterprise landscape for monitoring and diagnostics.
-Data from a specific org/environment that is already collected will be pushed to your own Application Insights instance.
-The data is stored in Log Analytics by Application Insights and visualized in Performance and Failures panels under the Investigate menu.
-The data is exported to your Application Insights instance in the standard schema defined by Application Insights.
-The support, developer and admin persona can leverage this feature to triage and resolve issues.
+Application Insights, a part of the Azure monitoring ecosystem, is widely used within the enterprise landscape for monitoring and diagnostics.
+Data from a specific tenant or environment that is already collected will be pushed to your own Application Insights environment.
+The data is stored in Log Analytics by Application Insights and visualized in [Performance](https://docs.microsoft.com/azure/azure-monitor/learn/tutorial-performance) and [Failures](https://docs.microsoft.com/azure/azure-monitor/learn/tutorial-runtime-exceptions) panels under the **Investigate** menu.
+The data is exported to your Application Insights environment in the standard schema defined by Application Insights.
+The support, developer, and admin persona can leverage this feature to triage and resolve issues.

 ## What telemetry and which tables are being populated in the Application Insights?